gcymbalski/ecs-scaling-demo/docs/01-DESIGN.md

 # Initial Design Thoughts

-- Fairly straightforward fault-tolerant and auto-scaling (more on that later) two-tier application with no other external dependencies (like auth, logging, databases- yay)
+- Fairly straightforward fault-tolerant* and auto-scaling** two-tier application with no other external dependencies (like auth, logging, databases- yay)
 - Requires building and deploying both upstream applications and their build dependencies (i.e. Go) as well as container images:
   - Reasonably resolved by using Hashicorp's Packer to generate an intermediate image for building Go applications
     - Chef has well-maintained packages for cross-platform management of building Go development environments